Must-Have Storage Ideas for Your Home on Wheels

 It’s All In the Planning!

 Our top campervan storage tip!
-If you’re a van life beginner or downsizing from a larger motorhome to a small camper, it’s worth taking some time to plan out how you will organise your van and what you actually need to take with you.
+If you’re a van life beginner or downsizing from a house or larger motorhome to a small camper, it’s worth taking some time to plan out how you will organise your van and what you actually need to take with you.

 When we downsized and sold up, we had to try and fit our whole life into our motorhome.
 Before we moved in, we made a long list of what we needed.
-Then we sold a whole load of stuff on ebay, put some into a storage unit, chucked a lot out, and invested in some new stuff a bit more suited to our new life.
+Then we sold a whole load of stuff on eBay, put some into a storage unit, chucked a lot out, and invested in some new stuff a bit more suited to our new life.

 All the stuffy work suits and high heels (not to mention about 20 handbags) went, to be replaced with one (gulp, yes one) small city-style rucksack, technical gear (which is amazing because it dries quickly and doesn’t crease), a pair of trainers, flip-flops and walking boots.